6 Ways To Manage Moderate To Severe Childhood Asthma | MyAsthmaTeam

 Symptoms of asthma include:

-In moderate persistent asthma and severe persistent asthma, asthma symptoms occur every day and often at night.
+In moderate persistent asthma and severe persistent asthma, symptoms occur every day and often at night.
 They can cause reduced lung function and limit a person’s physical activity.
-Asthma symptoms can interfere with your child’s school day.
-Read how to prepare your child to return to the classroom after an asthma diagnosis.
+Asthma symptoms can also interfere with your child’s school day and affect their mental health.

 Asthma Treatments